What you need to know about energy drinks:

 Sugar: One can of energy drink has an average 63 grams of sugar, that’s 2 Snickers bars.

 Here is a great link to more information on whats in your energy drink:

 Our workers are thirsty, they are a little tired, and they are hot.

 Well the energy drink perfectly fills this need for our workers, it cools them down, quenches their thirst, and peps them up.
 Product positioning.
 Just like the coffee you are drinking right now, its socially acceptable for you to discuss the new quarterly report over a delicious lateé.

 Its socially acceptable for our young blue collar workers to sit around at smoko and have a can of the latest and most popular energy drink.
 One that their favourite sporting stars are holding in their hand when they cross the finish line or jump over a burning car.
 In 2015, a research team at Griffith University, led by Dr Rebecca Loudoun found that around 40 per cent of blue collar workers consumed energy drinks.
 She added that on-site vending machine agreements and promotional site visits boosted the availability of the drinks.

 “Energy drinks are essentially a cocktail of addictive caffeine with sugar,” Reported the President of the Australian Medical Association

 There is no published, peer-reviewed study or otherwise that says consuming Energy drinks is safe.
-There are zero published studies, peer-reviewed articles or anything like that, that says that.
-Reported a lawyer representing a mother, her 14yr old daughter died after 2 cans of energy drink
+There are zero, zilch, published studies or peer-reviewed articles on this.

 What can we do?